 James Thompson takes you through the history and the current state of Crystal and explains how to use it effectively and where it needs your help.
 You’ll also discover how to create a Crystal Shard (library) and explore popular tools and Shards available right now.

-James Thompson is the director of software development for Cingo Solutions, where he is committed to helping grow and improve software engineering teams through developing strong learning cultures, principled engineering practices, and holistic architectural thinking.
-He’s been developing software professionally since 2003 and has been a technology hobbyist and enthusiast since the early 1990s.
+James Thompson is a principal software engineer at Mavenlink, where he is committed to helping engineering teams become more deliberate in how they build software through developing strong learning cultures, principled engineering practices, and holistic architectural thinking.
+He has worked with web technologies since 2003.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com